carbon-language/carbon-lang/docs/design/classes.md

 Carbon supports both named, or "nominal", and unnamed, anonymous, or "structural", class types.
-Nominal class types are all distinct, but structural types are equal if they have the same list of members.
+Nominal class types are all distinct, but structural types are equal if they have the same sequence of member types and names.
 Structural class literals may be used to initialize or assign values to nominal class variables.

 ## Use cases